 - Large: Suitable for use in spacious rooms of up to 1,900 square feet, large purifiers are well suited to homes with open floor plans.

-The EPA recommends the use of air purifiers to help clean indoor air, and some purifiers qualify for an EPA Energy Star rating.
-That means the unit adheres to strict energy efficiency guidelines, but it does not ensure the unit will clean the air effectively.
+The EPA recommends the use of air purifiers to help clean indoor air, and some purifiers qualify for an EPA Energy Star certification.
+That means the unit adheres to strict energy-efficiency guidelines, but it does not ensure the unit will clean the air effectively.

-Selecting an Energy Star-rated purifier is an option for those wanting to conserve energy and reduce their carbon footprint.
+Selecting an Energy Star-certified purifier is an option for those wanting to conserve energy and reduce their carbon footprint.
 The EPA, however, does not certify any particular brands of air purifiers or air cleaners as being better than others.
-It does, however, suggest that purifiers with higher CADR ratings (see below) might be more efficient at removing particulates from the air.
+It does, however, suggest that purifiers with a higher clean-air delivery rate (CADR) rating might be more efficient at removing particulates from the air.

 In general, the higher the CADR number, the more pollutants the purifier will remove from the air.
 The CADR scale runs as high as 450.
-However, some of the best filters (HEPA filters) might have a reduced CFM airspeed due to their density, so they actually remove more airborne pollutants yet come with a lower CADR.
+However, some of the best filters, including the HEPA kind, might have a reduced CFM airspeed due to their density, so they actually remove more airborne pollutants yet come with a lower CADR.

-Purifiers with integrated air quality indicators clean the air in the room and monitor and display air quality with digital readouts, putting this type at the top of the list for allergy sufferers who want to know the status of the air in the home.
+Air purifiers for pets with integrated air-quality indicators clean the air in the room and monitor and display air quality with digital readouts, putting this type at the top of the list for allergy sufferers who want to know the status of the air in the home.
 The indicator might provide a simple bar graph indicating “good, fair, or poor” air quality or be more advanced to indicate the specific particulate matter present in the air, such as the amount of dust, pollen, pet dander, and more.

-An air quality indicator helps allergy sufferers know how safe the room’s air is to breathe.
-Some air quality monitors adhere to the EPA’s Air Quality Index (AQI), which uses a color-coded system to alert residents to the indoor air quality of a specific room.
+An air-quality indicator helps allergy sufferers know how safe the room’s air is to breathe.
+Some air-quality monitors adhere to the EPA’s Air Quality Index, which uses a color-coded system to alert residents to the indoor air quality of a specific room.

 Some, but not all, air purifiers list a noise rating in decibels.
 Manufacturers are not required to include a noise rating, but those who feel their purifiers are especially quiet might do so as a selling point.
 For reference, a purifier with a 50-decibel rating is approximately as loud as the sound of a modern refrigerator running.
 A decibel rating of 30 is closer to a whisper from across a room.